ajmompr/kitty-facts/README.md

 # kitty-facts

-This app generates a new cat fact
+This app generates a random cat fact